 Visit www.searstone.com to learn more.

 Serving Cup, in Raleigh, NC, offers support to adults with disabilities including many LSC clients.
 One popular Serving Cup project is its Coffeehouse ministry, which offers adults with disabilities and their caregivers a place to enjoy entertainment and special events while connecting to local resources.
-The Serving Cup ministry was also key in the establishment of LSC’s Green Level Apartments, and Whittecar House, and has most recently partnered with LSC and Habitat for Humanity of Wake County on the Building Independence project, which is in the process of constructing three independent living houses for adults with intellectual and developmental disabilities in Wake County.
+The Serving Cup ministry was also key in the establishment of LSC's Green Level Apartments, and Whittecar House, and has most recently partnered with LSC and Habitat for Humanity of Wake County on the Building Independence project, which serves adults with intellectual and developmental disabilities in Wake County, allowing them to live as independently as possible.
 For more about Serving Cup, click here.
 For more about Habitat for Humanity of Wake County, click here.

 Lutheran Services Carolines entered into a partnership in 2013 with Carolina Therapy Services to establish Trinity Rehab, a for-profit organization.
 Because half of Trinity Rehab is owned by LSC affiliate LSA Therapy, half of its profits are available to further the mission of LSC.
 Trinity Rehab provides speech, occupational, and physical therapy services to LSC senior services operations.
 The partnership gives LSC a more active role in the provision of those services.